facephi/sdk-mobile-documentation/capacitor_versioned_docs/version-2.0.X/Core_Component.md

 ## 4. Launch of components
 <div class="note">
 <span class="note">:information_source:</span>
 Once the **new operation has been created (section 3)**, the different SDK controllers may be launched.
-To consult this information, you must access the documentation of **each of the specific components**.
+To consult this information, you must access the documentation of **each component**.
 </div>

 ---